 |diverticulitis||a condition caused by inflammation of the diverticula, small tubular pouches in your digestive tract; can be treated with antibiotics and bowel rest||abdominal pain or cramping, fever, and abnormal bowel movements||more common in people over 40, in women, and in white people, an estimated 88 per 100,000 people are hospitalized for the condition|

-If you believe you might have Crohn’s disease, talk to your doctor about getting tested for these other conditions.
-Some symptoms or signs, such as inflammation in only certain areas of the digestive tract, can distinguish a condition from Crohn’s.
+If you think you might have Crohn’s disease, talk to your doctor about getting tested for these other conditions.
+Some symptoms or signs, such as inflammation in only certain areas of the digestive tract, can distinguish other conditions from Crohn’s.

-With effective therapy, the disease may remain in remission for long periods.
+With effective therapy, Crohn’s can remain in remission for long periods.
 Flare-ups might only occur every few months or years.
 Advancements in treatments help even those with severe symptoms manage the disease better than ever before.

 Surgical advances also make it possible to remain disease-free for years at a time.